rkumar/rbcurse/README.markdown

 * Some screens do not display window background color under spaces.
   This is okay under "screen" and "xterm-color" but not under "xterm" and "xterm-256color".
 You will notice this in the message box samples.
+I am trying hard to work around this since some terminals do not seem to implement windows `bkgd` method.

-I am developing and testing under "screen" (compiled with 256 colors) under OSX Lion, using zsh)
+I am developing and testing under "gnu screen" (compiled with 256 colors) under OSX Lion, using zsh).
+I have just shifted to iTerm2 - this gives me some additional keys such as PageUp, PageDown, Home and End but takes away some others that Terminal gaves me such as shifted-function keys and Control-left, Ctrl-Right.

+Just for information, I am transitioning from macports to homebrew.
+I use rvm.

 ## REQUIREMENTS:

-* ruby 1.9.1, 1.9.2 (I believe it is working on 1.8.7, 1.8.6 as well).
+* ruby 1.9.1, 1.9.2 1.9.3(I believe it is working on 1.8.7, 1.8.6 as well).

 * ffi-ncurses (>= 0.4.0) Thanks Sean !